 While managing the data and handling other tasks related to it, the users have to make sure that there is effective communication between the applications and the PE’s that are considered.
 For this, a software called Channel Driver is used.
 Generally, it acts as a direct link between them and enables clients to share information easily.

-Gateways are quite similar to that of Channel driver but the only difference is they enable the communication of PE and applications in case of network clients or for the clients which are attached to the network.
+Gateways are quite similar to that of Channel driver but the only difference is they enable the communication of PE and applications in the case of network clients or for the clients who are attached to the network.

 This can be done with the help of a feature called Tpump which is actually a dedicated one for controlling and monitoring the traffic.

 This can be done with the help of two useful methods.
 The users can go ahead with running the old file without dropping the error table completely.
 Rather than rectifying the errors, they can execute the command again and again.
 The other method that can enable them to simply keep up the pace is running a new file.
-Basically, the script is executed in this process and the something which helps them in this matter ends to load and beginning table.
+Basically, the script is executed in this process and something which helps them in this matter ends to load and beginning table.
 This generally removes all the barriers from the tables and the entire script can be run again easily.

 Access Module Processor is actually loaded with the Database Manager subsystems.
 IT is because of no other reason the tasks that can easily be performed through it are performing DDL, DML, implementation of Joins and Aggregations, applying, and as well as releasing of the locks.